 The thick leaves of succulents store a great deal of water, as do the plant bodies and stems.
 Freezing causes massive cellular damage both inside and outside of the plant.
 However, many succulent varieties are remarkably hardy and will recover if treated properly.

 The first thing to do is to bring the plant away from frost, snow, and freezing temperatures.
 Cover them with frost cloth for succulents, bring the plants indoors, or otherwise place them in an environment that will protect them from further frost damage.
+Click here to learn more about how to care for succulents in cold winter.

 Wait a few weeks.
 Succulents go into dormancy and stop active growth when the weather cools down.
 Different succulents grow at different rates within a year depending on the temperature and will go dormant at different times.
 The status of the winter dormancy may help the succulent overcome being frost-damaged.
 Don’t do anything to the plant until its dormant time has ended and active growth should begin.
 After that, start your work.